pytrip/pytrip/README.rst

 ------------------------

 We recommend that you run a modern Linux distribution, like: **Ubuntu 16.04** or newer, **Debian 9 Stretch** (currently known as testing) or any updated rolling release (archLinux, openSUSE tumbleweed).
-In this case, be sure you have **python** and **python-pip** installed.
+In that case, be sure you have **python** and **python-pip** installed.
 To get them on Debian or Ubuntu, type being logged in as normal user::

     $ sudo apt-get install python-pip